leonhanl/vitos-pizza-cafe-langgraph/README.md

 5. Demo #5: Data Poisoning - Toxic Content in Output
    ```
-   How to request for refund?
+   How do I request a refund?
    ```

 6. Demo #6: Excessive Agency - Database Data Tampering